 Due to Daisies’ hedonistic and trippy spirit, drugs are suspiciously absent.
 As mentioned previously though this is an age of innocence just before they impacted culture in a big way.
 Their influence is still felt though and the alcohol flows heavily as well.
 My favourite drink, Johnnie Walker is even name-checked with adoration.
 What seems to be the girls’ replacement for drugs, is food.
 It’s highly fetishised and plays an important role in the film.
 Whether it’s jars of gherkins placed around the room, or apples scattered over their bed, there’s always something close by to have a few bites of and cast aside.
 This hedonistic behaviour may be a metaphor Chytilová‘s using for what’s to come in the Summer of Love.

 There are plenty of creative set-pieces throughout, including the girls lighting tissue hanging from the ceiling on fire, bathing in a tub full of milk together and even cutting each other up.
 For the latter, Chytilová uses some very rudimentary camera techniques but is then followed by one that’s quite shrewd and holds up well.
 The girls paint their eyes very heavily black, a slick and stylish look that offsets their colourful clothing.
-They have an über cool style and are often wearing corresponding polka dot dresses, à la Comme des Garçons.
+They have a slick style and are often wearing corresponding polka dot dresses, à la Comme des Garçons.

 When no one is paying attention to their antics, they even start to question their own existence.
 They come to the gleeful conclusion that they do exist when they look at the mess they leave behind them and exclaim it in unison whilst marching in sync.
 The climax of the film comes when they happen upon a great banquet that has been laid out and they gorge themselves on the food and drink, then end up swinging together in the chandelier.
 It makes me wonder if this is the origin of the expression.